enkore/j4-dmenu-desktop/README.md

         to be written to (use echo > path).
 Every time this happens a menu will be shown.
         Desktop files are parsed ahead of time.
         Perfoming 'echo -n q > path' will exit the program.
-    --help
+    --no-exec
+        Do not execute selected command, send to stdout instead --help
         Display this help message